Mercedes E-Class review

 Our choice: Mercedes E220 CDI SE

-As you’d expect, this relaxed character extends to the E220’s handling.
-And while it’s not as sharp or engaging as the BMW 5 Series, it still feels poised and inspires confidence.
+The Mercedes E-Class feels poised and inspires confidence on the road.
 The steering is direct and naturally weighted, body control is good and there’s decent grip.
 Strong and progressive brakes, a great driving position and good visibility all add to the E-Class’ appeal behind the wheel.
-We’d just steer clear of the standard six-speed manual box, as it suffers from a springy and imprecise shift action – our test car’s slick seven-speed automatic is well worth the £1,520 extra.
+It's automatic-only too.

 Mercedes ranked 11th in our 2015 Driver Power customer satisfaction survey, meaning it comprehensively beat its fellow Germans, Audi and BMW.
 However, the E-Class dropped 34 places to rank 61st out of 200 cars.
 It’s worth bearing in mind that is the pre-facelift car, though, so the new model should see the E-Class jump back up the rankings in 2016.

 The list of safety equipment on the Mercedes E-Class is very impressive and all models get at least seven airbags, electronic stability control and driver drowsiness detection as standard.
 Extra options include night vision, blind-spot monitoring and adaptive cruise control.